parwinakhtari/HackeRamp-Libaas/README.md

 # Virtual Try On & 3D Fitting room

 ### Try on for accessories and apparels:
-The technology aims to bridge the gap between physical and virtual shopping by enhancinng the user’s  shopping experience .it aims to provide a sustainable,safe and secure digital infrastructure in view of the pandemic.
+The technology aims to bridge the gap between physical and virtual shopping by enhancinng the user’s shopping experience.
+It aims to provide a sustainable, safe and secure digital infrastructure in view of the pandemic.

 ## Built on: